honeycombio/terraform-provider-honeycombio/docs/data-sources/query_specification.md

 # Data Source: honeycombio_query_specification

-Generates a [Query Specificaiton](https://docs.honeycomb.io/api/query-specification/) in JSON format.
+Generates a [Query Specification](https://docs.honeycomb.io/api/query-specification/) in JSON format for use with resources that expect a JSON-formatted Query Specification like [`honeycombio_query`](../resources/query.md).

-This is a data source which can be used to construct a JSON representation of a Honeycomb [Query Specification](https://docs.honeycomb.io/api/query-specification/).
-The `json` attribute contains a serialized JSON representation which can be passed to the `query_json` field of the [`honeycombio_query`](../resources/query.md) resource for use in boards and triggers.
+Using this data source to generate query specifications is optional.
+It is also valid to use literal JSON strings in your configuration or to use the file interpolation function to read a raw JSON query specification from a file.

 ## Example Usage